How small financial changes could make a big difference

-The recent presidential election demonstrated how small changes can have a big impact.
-It's reported that just a few hundred thousand votes in a couple of swing states would have turned the election and made a significant difference in the direction we'll take in the next four years.
+In 2016 the presidential election demonstrated how small changes can have a big impact.
+It's reported that just a few hundred thousand votes in a couple of swing states would have turned the election and made a significant difference in the direction the country.

 The same is true of your finances.
 Small changes in your daily habits could have a major impact on your financial future.
 And, unlike politics that can change direction quickly, once these habits are in place, the results are all but guaranteed because they're based on the facts of life and mathematics.